 Lovely fresh Oranges straight from the Tree.
 Please make an appointment prior to arrival,

-We also sell in our shop at the front gate fresh Orange Juice, squeezed here on the farm, and our Imperial mandarins straight off our trees, nuts, eggs , and more.
+We also sell in our shop at the front gate fresh Orange Juice, squeezed here on the farm, nuts, eggs , our imperial mandarins have now finished.
+We have Australian macadamia nut beauty products also.

 Open: Mon-Fri 8am - 3pm.
 (Closed Public Holidays)